filecoin-project/specs/bootstrap.md

 # Filecoin Bootstrapping Routine

-This spec describes how to implement the Filecoin bootstrapping protocol, for related systems, see:
+This spec describes the Filecoin bootstrapping protocol, it must be read along with:

 - [Sync](sync.md) on how Filecoin nodes sync with bootstrap nodes to catch up to the chain and stay synced after the initial bootstrapping has occured.
+The `Syncer` interface and many of the methods used here are defined in the sync spec.

+For related systems, see:

 - [Network Protocols](./network-protocols.md) on how Filecoin nodes can communicate with each other, with for instance, an [initial handshake](./network-protocols.md#hello-handshake), or [block syncing](./network-protocols.md#blocksync).
 - [Operation](./operation.md) on various operations a functional Filecoin node needs to run, like [DHT routing](./operation.md#dht-for-peer-routing.md).